zhubzy/SF-Incident-Prediction/README.md

 #### Data Preprocessing for "San Francisco Incident Reports" Analysis

-This README highlights the steps for preprocessing the "San Francisco Incident Reports (2018-present)" dataset for classifying incidents into "violent" and "non-violent" categories based on location and time information.
-The document will guide through data cleaning and transformation to prepare the dataset for analysis using feedforward neural networks.
+This section highlights the steps for preprocessing the "San Francisco Incident Reports (2018-present)" dataset for classifying incidents into "violent" and "non-violent" categories based on location and time information.
+The section will guide through data cleaning and transformation to prepare the dataset for analysis using different machine learning models.

 #### Data Cleaning

+##### 1. Keep uselful coloumns

+- We first create a dataframe that keeps all the relevant columns like `Incident Datetime` or `Incident Category` and remove all the rows with missing values and store everything in a new dataframe named `df_cleaned`.

+##### 2. Categorize

+- We create a new column named `violent` that categorizes the incidents into either `true` or `false`.
+For example, indicents like `Assault` or `Rape` will have the value `true` and crimes like `Suicide` will have the value `false`.
+The `violent` column is the dependent variable that we will predict using our models.

-##### 1. Handle Missing Values
+##### 3. Handle Missing Values

-- **Numerical columns**: Identify and fill missing values in columns like `longitude` and `latitude`. we will use the mean or median of the column for filling in the missing values.
-- **Categorical columns**: For columns with categorical data such as `Intersection`, we will fill missing entries with the most frequent value or a placeholder such as 'Unknown'.

-##### 2. Remove Outliers

-- Use statistical methods to identify and remove outliers from numerical columns like `longitude` and `latitude`.
-We will use the Interquartile Range (IQR) method for this purpose.
+- For all the columns that we keep, we remove the rows where data is missing.
+This is safe to do because there are only a few rows with missing data.

 #### Data Transformation

-##### 1. Normalization

-- We will normalize numerical features to ensure they're on the same scale.
-This is crucial for features like `longitude` and `latitude`.
-We will use the z-score normalization to achieve this.

-##### 2. Extract Target Variable

-- We will manually classify incidents into "violent" and "non-violent" categories using the `Incident Category` column.
-For example, we may classify "Larceny Theft" as a "non-violent" act and "Assault" as a "violent" act in the column.

-##### 3. Categorical Feature Encoding
+##### 1. Numerical Feature Encoding, Standardization, and Extraction
+- We encode `Incident time` into cos/sin encoding to preserve cyclinality.
+We also converted `Incident Datetime` to datetime format using `pd.to_datetime` for extracting datetime components like hours and months.
+- We standardize `Latitude` and `Latitude` using the z-score or the `StandardScaler` method from sklearn.
+- We extract `Hour` and `Month` from the `Incident Datetime` column to indicate what hour and month the incident happened.

-- We can use one-hot encoding technique for converting categorical data into a binary vector, such as converting "non-violent" to `0` and "violent" to `1`.
+- We also apply one-hot encoding to the `Hour`, `DayOfWeek` and `Month` columns.

 Below is a encoding technique we use which gave decent results in models like neural network and SVC classifier.
 We use sin-cos encoding into to preserve the cynical nature of the hours and minutes features.